 Tyrants Prefer Unarmed Subjects — Genocide, Dictatorship, Tyranny, Oppression and Slavery Require a Gunless Public

-Even the quickest glance at history shows the strong evil will prey on the kind weak.
+Even the quickest glance at history shows that strong evil will prey on the kind weak.
 The weaker the better, and unarmed is best.
 Dictators prefer unarmed victims; history proves this repeatedly, and the atrocities are infamous.
 Let us also remember that the classic post-Civil War slogan, “Abe Lincoln may have freed all men, but Sam Colt made them equal,” confirms the value of destroying gun control.
-Though not widely taught in American public schools, history shows that this nation’s first “gun-control laws” were originally efforts to keep newly freed blacks unarmed.

 The 14th Amendment was designed in part to put an end to that.
-Disgraceful Jim Crow laws, supported by Democrats and resisted by Republicans, were the shameful ancestors of today’s gun-control statutes — and for the same purpose: subjugation.
-Modern gun-control laws, along with their racist roots, are not only dangerous but also an embarrassment in a free society such as ours.
+Modern gun-control laws are not only dangerous but also an embarrassment in a free society such as ours.

 Some Gun Control Is Good and We Diligently Support It – Often Viciously Stereotyped as Intractable, We Support and Enact Rational Gun Laws

 Don’t adopt the media’s deception and believe gun-rights supporters oppose all gun laws.
 That’s a negative stereotype and dirty pool (but we’re used to it).
 Gun owners and gun-rights advocates support important good laws for true safety, crime control (quite different from gun control), education, government accountability, research, our police and military forces (a critical component) and a culture of marksmanship that has always served America beautifully.

 - Deal with serious criminal activity swiftly, equally and fairly.